 C.1.2.4.1.
 Since implementation of transfer pricing rules usually result in adjustments that increase the amount of tax payable, a taxpayer may seek, on examination, a reduction in a transfer pricing adjustment and in taxable income, arising from unintentional over-reporting of taxable income.
-Guidance provided in the OECD Transfer Pricing Guidelines indicates that tax administrations may or may not grant the request for downward adjustment at their own discretion.
-11 Furthermore, tax https://doi.org/10.1787/9789264241244-en.
-Further, it was incorporated in Chapter VII of the 2017 Transfer Pricing Guidelines.
+Guidance provided in the OECD Transfer Pricing Guidelines indicates that tax administrations may or may not grant the request for downward adjustment at their own discretion.11 Furthermore, tax administrations may also consider such requests in the context of MAP and corresponding adjustments.